Possum Bait Station Guidelines

 Choosing the Site

 Attach to a fence post or a suitable tree with vertical trunk, or a trunk which slopes outwards slightly.
 Place the station so that the mouth is away from prevailing wind.
-Attach the station so the mouth is 20cm above ground level to avoid splash - back off the ground.
+Attach the station so the mouth is 15cm above ground level to avoid splash - back off the ground if controlling rats and where no stock will interfer with station.

 Without easy access, rats may try and chew their way through to the bait, causing damage to the station.